oriuminc/jenkins-inception/README.md

     fixing Vagrant networking issues to automating the webform signup for Opscode Platform.
 Type `rake -D` or `rake -T` to see available tasks.
-  - Configured to boot the base demo of 2nd Level Deep install profile, right off the bat.
+  - Configured to boot the base demo of Skeletor install profile, right off the bat.
   - Testing tools configured:
     - PhantomJS